 Long Term Empty Premium

-Since 1st April 2013, Councils have been able to make an additional charge, called a premium, in respect of properties that have been unoccupied and substantially unfurnished for 24 months or longer.
+The Council will apply an additional council tax charge, called a premium, in respect of properties that have been continuously unoccupied and substantially unfurnished for 2 years or longer.

-- It should be noted that this 24 month period does not restart if there is a change in the ownership of the property – it relates to the actual property and always runs from the first day that the property became unoccupied and substantially unfurnished.
+It should be noted that this 2-year period does not restart if there is a change in the ownership of the property – it relates to the property and always runs from the first day that the property became unoccupied and substantially unfurnished.

 How you can help us